justaszie/weight-tracker/README.md

 type Goal = 'lose' | 'maintain' | 'gain';

 interface SummaryProps {
+    latestEntry?: WeightEntry | null;
     goalSelected: Goal;
-  datesFilterValues: DatesFilterValues | null;
-  weeksFilterValues: WeeksFilterValues | null;
+    weeksFilterValues?: WeeksFilterValues;
+    datesFilterValues?: DatesFilterValues;
+    dataUpdated: boolean;
     session: Session;
-  showToast: ShowToastFunction;
+    showToast: ShowToastFn;
-  dataSyncComplete: boolean;
-  latestEntry: WeightEntry | null;
 }
 ```

 ## Limitations & Enhancements
 ### Limitations
 - The production app is in Testing state on Google Auth platform.
-Only users added to the testing group can access their Google Fit data.
+Only users added to the testing group can sync the app with their Google Fit data.
 I don't plan to complete this verification due to the fact that Google Fit APIs [will be deprecated in 2026](https://developers.google.com/fit/rest).
 - Backend APIs only support a single frontend domain.
 To support more diverse clients (e.g. mobile apps, automated scripts), the Google OAuth flow should be changed and the CORS authorized domain management should be made more flexible.
 - Frontend and backend are in the same repo/project which adds time to deployments (e.g. Cloudflare pages have to install Python environment in their instance).
 It's good enough for a small project like this but could be improved.
 - MyFitnessPal was implemented as an external data source, alternative to Google Fit API using a 3rd party scraping library.
 This demonstrates the flexibility of the DataSourceClient protocol.
 But the library has dependency conflicts with Supabase so the MFP module had to be disabled.
-I raised a fix PR and am waiting [for the merge](https://github.com/coddingtonbear/python-myfitnesspal/pull/201).
+I raised a fix PR and am waiting [for the merge](https://github.com/coddingtonbear/python-myfitnesspal/pull/201) to fix it.

 ### Enhancements
-- Users can get their data only from the implemented external sources (currently just Google Fit API).
-Manual entry is a key feature to make it useful to production users.
-- Sign-up feature should be implemented on the frontend using Supabase integration
 - The users' Google OAuth access and refresh tokens should be encrypted before storing them in PostgreSQL DB.
 This would mitigate the risk of the Supabase PostgreSQL DB being breached.
 - UI can be more polished - e.g. consistent feedback to the user when a component is being refreshed, etc.
 ---